A Central Limit Theorem for the Length of the Longest Common Subsequences in Random Words: Proof of Theorem

 Then,

 for all $n=n(\epsilon, \delta)$ large enough. \end{theorem}

 \begin{remark} In \cite{HMdiag}, instead of \eqref{optcond1}, the corresponding condition is:

-However, in general, there is no guarantee that there exists an optimal alignment, i.e., a longest common subsequence, satisfying both \eqref{optcond2} and \eqref{optcondHM}.
-Indeed, for a simple counterexample, let $n=4$, $\mathcal{A}=[2]$, $d=v=2$, and let Then, any optimal alignment satisfying \eqref{optcond2} must have a piece (to soon be called ''cell") with no terms in the $Y$-part which is clearly incompatible with \eqref{optcondHM}.
+which is made up of strict inequalities becoming weak inequalities in \eqref{optcond1}.
+The rationale for this difference is that, in general, there is no guarantee that there exists an optimal alignment, i.e., a longest common subsequence, satisfying both conditions \eqref{optcond2} and \eqref{optcondHM}.
+Indeed, for a simple counterexample, let $n=4$, $\mathcal{A}=[2]$, $d=v=2$, and let Then, any optimal alignment satisfying \eqref{optcond2} must have a piece (soon to be called a ''cell") with no terms in the $Y$-part and this is clearly incompatible with \eqref{optcondHM}.
 (This counterexample can easily be extended to $n=6$, $\mathcal{A}=[2]$, $d=3, v=2$, letting $X=(1,1,0,0,1,1)$, $Y=(0,0,1,1,0,0)$, and so on.)

 In general, there always exists an optimal alignment $(r_0,r_1,r_2,...,r_d)$ satisfying both \eqref{optcond1} and \eqref{optcond2} with, say, $v=n^{\alpha}$, $0 < \alpha < 1$, as above.
 (Consider any one of the longest common subsequences and choose the $r_i$'s so that these two conditions are satisfied.)
-Therefore, we slightly change the framework of \cite{HMdiag} as forthcoming arguments require the existence of an optimal alignment with \eqref{optcond2} for any value of $X$ and $Y$.
-However, the proof of Theorem~\ref{thm: HMdiag} proceeds as the proof of the corresponding result in \cite{HMdiag}, and is therefore omitted.
+Therefore, we slightly change the framework of \cite{HMdiag} as forthcoming arguments require the existence of an optimal alignment satisfying \eqref{optcond2} for any value of $X$ and $Y$.
+However, the proof of Theorem~\ref{thm: HMdiag}, above, proceeds as the proof of the corresponding result (Theorem 2.2!) in \cite{HMdiag}, and is therefore omitted.
 (The only difference is that counting the cases of equality, an upper estimate on the number of integer-vectors $(0=r_0, r_1, \dots, r_{d-1}, r_d =n)$ satisfying \eqref{optcond1} is now given by